Raw (film): Coming-of-age

+Sisterhood

 Raw focuses on the central familial relationship between the two sisters, Alexia and Justine.
 The duality of the two sisters is established early on in the film as an idealized good girl and the rebellious older sister.
 The film follows primarily Justine's journey into a world where Alexia is already well-adapted.
 Alexia begins to have a predatory relationship, manipulating Justine into becoming a traditionally more feminine version of herself.
 The sister's relationship is strained later on in the movie, as the jealousy over each other's relationship with Adrien sets in.
 Though this strain leads to tragedy with the death of Adrien, the sisterhood remains intact.

 Production

 Julia Ducournau answers several questions on the production of Raw in her 2017 interview with Nicolas Rapold in Film Comment.
 One such question she answered was in regards to her deciding on the actresses who play Justine and Alexia, Garance Marillier being a long time muse of Ducournau's, and Ella Rumpf being discovered from her previous role in the 2014 Swiss-German film, Chrieg.

 The film was shot on location at the University of Liège, Belgium, a decision on Ducournau's part due to the "American" style campus that does not really exist in France, according to the director.

 It took two months of pre-production prep work in Liège, followed by two months of shooting to make Raw.

 Garance Marillier was replaced by a body double in the waxing scene.